-4a) District 4 - Residential
+6.3.5 District 4 - Residential

-- (i) The existing community within the Batawa Urban Service Area consists of approximately 110 single detached homes in 2 existing subdivisions.
-Low Density Residential uses in accordance with Section 5.5.7.1 and Medium Density Residential Uses in accordance with Section 5.5.7.2 are permitted in this District in order to provide for approximately 140 residential dwelling units. - (ii) A lower unit count has been targeted for this new area because it contains a portion of the ANSI and allowance will be made as part of the subdivision design in this area to protect important forest cover. - (iii) The residential areas will be designed so that there are pedestrian trail connections to the surrounding community and to the ANSI area wherever possible.
+- (i) The existing residential community within the Batawa Urban Service Area consists of primarily single detached homes in 3 existing subdivisions.
+New low density residential uses in accordance with Section 5.6.7.1 are permitted up to 25 units per hectare. - (ii) The residential areas have been designed so that there are pedestrian trail connections to the surrounding community and to the ANSI area wherever possible.
 Vegetated buffers will be established between existing subdivisions in the Batawa Urban Service Area and future development, by increasing rear yard depths of proposed adjacent lots where it is not possible to establish a pedestrian trail.
-These buffers will be preserved through the implementing Zoning By-law as private landscaped open space. - (iv) The proposed dwellings will be situated in a natural treed setting on short looped streets, with garages to the side or rear of the properties.
-Special street lighting will reduce glare and light pollution, while maintaining the rural character of the community.
-These and other design features will be developed during the plan of subdivision process. - (v) District 4 Residential uses will be developed according to the applicable policies of Section 5.5.
+These buffers will be preserved through the implementing Zoning By-law as private landscaped open space.

+- (iii) Dwellings will be situated in a natural treed setting on short looped streets, with recessed or flush garages that are not dominant along the street.
+These and other design features will be developed during the plan of subdivision process. - (iv) District 4 Residential uses will be developed according to the applicable policies of Section 5.6 of this Plan.